rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 print(number_of_species)
 ```

 In this case, the variable `number_of_species` represents the [estimated number of eukaryotic species on the planet](http://www.nature.com/news/2011/110823/full/news.2011.498.html), which is 8700000.
-So `8700000` is the *value* and `number_of_species` is the variable name.
+So `8700000` is the *value* and "number_of_species" is the variable name.
 Write the code above into a file and run it.
 Notice how this lets us refer to the *value* using the *variable name*.
 What appears in the terminal when you do that? do you see `number_of_species` or `8700000`?

 As you can see in the small program above, one of two different things happens when a variable name appears in Python code: